Atypical Teratoid-Rhabdoid Tumor

 - Avid, heterogeneous enhancement on contrast-enhanced CT

-- T1WI: heterogeneous signal due to cystic or hemorrhagic components
+- T1-weighted imaging (T1WI), heterogeneous signal due to cystic or hemorrhagic components

-- T2WI: heterogeneous signal due to cystic or hemorrhagic components
+- T2-weighted imaging (T2WI), heterogeneous signal due to cystic or hemorrhagic components

-- FLAIR: heterogeneous, hyperintense periventricular signal due to hydrocephalus/interstitial edema, little peritumoral edema
+- Fluid-attenuated inversion recovery (FLAIR) imaging, heterogeneous, hyperintense periventricular signal due to hydrocephalus/interstitial edema, little peritumoral edema

-- T2*GRE: hypointense signal due to calcification and hemorrhage
+- Gradient recalled echo T2*-weighted imaging (T2*GRE), hypointense signal due to calcification and hemorrhage

-- T1WI+C: majority show heterogeneous enhancement, may see enhancing CSF dissemination along the brain, cranial nerves, spinal nerves, or spinal cord
+- T1WI+C imaging, majority show heterogeneous enhancement; may see enhancing CSF dissemination along the brain, cranial nerves, spinal nerves, or spinal cord

-- DWI: demonstrates diffusion restriction in hypercellular regions of tumor
+- Diffusion-weighted imaging (DWI), demonstrates diffusion restriction in hypercellular regions of tumor

-- MRI without and with IV contrast including both brain and spine due to risk of CSF dissemination
+- MRI without and with intravenous contrast including both brain and spine due to risk of CSF dissemination

 For more information, please see the corresponding chapter in Radiopaedia.